 What Are Grass Seed Germination Stages?

 Germination is the process in which a plant begins to develop from the seed.
 It is the first step in plant growth and can require vastly different circumstances depending on what is being grown.

 Grass seed germination stages are only part of the growing process.
 Starting from seed going to the reproductive stage, grass growth is a bit different from most other commonly encountered plants.
+Before you grow, don't forget to learn about different types of grass, too!
 Below are the stages of grass seed growth and what to expect at each stage.

 - Germination: This is the stage of development where the seed absorbs moisture, breaking its outer coating and allowing for the emergence of green growth.
 Crucial elements during this stage are moisture, light, and temperature.
 Various types of grasses have different germination temperatures and conditions, so consider researching what grass suits your needs.
 Germination can take from 7 to 30 days.

 - Vegetative: Leaf growth and new tissue production is the hallmark of this phase.
 The grass is not quite fully grown yet, though it is likely widespread.
 Roots are developing more during this point.
 Mowing is not yet necessary, as there is not yet stem production.
 This happens throughout the grass’ life.

 - Elongation: Leaf sheaths elongate depending on conditions and temperatures.
 Cool-season and warm-season grasses come into play during this stage.
 This growth stage is catalyzed by changes in the length of day and temperature changes, like the shift from winter to spring.
 Warm-season grasses tend to go dormant during the winter, while cool-season grasses tolerate both seasons’ extremes.